-This Librarian works in client settings and in the library, and is part of a team of librarians, support staff, and library partners working to achieve the library’s mission to manage information and knowledge to advance health and health care.
+This Librarian works in client settings and in the library, and is part of a team of librarians, support staff, and library partners working to achieve the library’s mission to connect people with knowledge and information to help make informed health care decisions.
 The Clinical, Academic, and Research Engagement (CARE) at the Health Sciences Library works with other library departments to meet the needs of the five health professional schools and UNC Medical Center hospitals.
 This department includes liaison librarians for clinical departments in the UNC Medical Center; liaison librarians for the Schools of Dentistry, Medicine, Nursing, Pharmacy, Public Health and the Department of Allied Health Sciences (SOM); the Bioinformatics and Research Data Librarian; and graduate student research assistants.

 This unit provides course- and curriculum-integrated instruction; curriculum-planning support; educational programs and workshops; and expert searching.
 CARE collaborates with clients in a wide range of information-seeking, data and knowledge management, scholarly communications, and research activities.

-- Provides introductory instruction through workshops, course sessions, and online modules on topics
+- Provides instruction through workshops, course sessions, and online modules on topics

-such as database searching, NIH public access policy compliance, and citation management.
+such as database searching, sustainable scholarship, and NIH public access policy compliance.

 - Conducts searches and literature reviews for clients from health disciplines such as allied health, dentistry, medicine, nursing, pharmacy, and public health.

-- Participates with other librarians and staff in providing information services through consultations and learning management systems.
+- Participates with other librarians and staff in providing information services through consultations.

-- Assists users to effectively select and use information tools and resources.
-Helps clients manage research results and information assets for effective use.
+- Assists users to effectively select and use information tools and resources; including, helping clients manage research results and information assets for effective use.

 - Collaborates with faculty to integrate critical thinking, critical appraisal of the literature, and information and digital literacy at key junctures throughout the curricula on and off campus;